German Authorities Are Considering a Ban On Loot Boxes - Slashdot

 I'm actually impressed that they're evaluating individual systems and mechanics, rather than doing a blanket ban, which would be easier but catch relatively-moral implementations (e.g. loot boxes that can only be purchased with ingame currency.)

 Hopefully they'll extend the restrictions to other Gacha and 'blind box' systems in games and for physical items as well.
 Blind boxes sold in stores tend to have their contents opened/stolen by children more than other toys.
-It's marketed as a 'surprise' which is ost
+It's marketed as a 'surprise' which is ostensibly beneficial, but in practice it becomes anxiety that you'll have wasted your money on a duplicate; having different rarities on different items in a set makes it clear which of the two is the actual intent.
+Gacha is psychological manipulation for profit.
+The Monopoly game that McDonalds does is the same thing.

 Re: (Score:2)